 "Shhh!" she hushed him, pushing him out through the swivel doorway into the main library.
-The rest of the men followed with the lanterns, and the Librarian realigned the door to the rest of the wall.
+The rest of the men followed with the lanterns, and the Librarian realigned the door to the wall.

-Efran looked off for a moment, then began, "Where . . . did you hear of other-Atticitians?"
+Efran looked off for a moment, then began, "Where ... did you hear of other-Atticitians?"